espressif/esp-idf/components/nghttp/nghttp.rst

     This endpoint supports h2, h2-16, h2-14, spdy/3.1 and http/1.1 via ALPN/NPN and requires TLSv1.2 for HTTP/2 connection.

-More information about nghttp library will show them on https://nghttp2.org
+More information about nghttp library can be found at https://nghttp2.org

 An introductory article on protocol is available on RFC 7540 HTTP/2 and RFC 7541 HPACK - Header Compression for HTTP/2